The MBTI® ISTJ and College

 College Direction and Major Choice

-ISTJs tend to follow a method to picking their college major that closely mirrors their learning style; to gather plenty of facts before deciding on a major.
-Due to their increased Thinking Preference, they generally prefer to make decisions “objectively, based on their analysis of the logical consequences of alternatives”.
+ISTJs tend to follow a method to pick their college major that closely mirrors their learning style; to gather plenty of facts before deciding on a major.
+Due to their increased Thinking Preference, they generally prefer to make decisions “objectively, based on their analysis of the logical consequences of alternatives.”
 (Ditiberio and Hammer, 1993, P. 3, CPP Inc.) They often will do so by evaluating their options and the consequences to each decision separately.
 For example, they may consider one college major and explore the pros and cons of choosing this major before moving to consider another major.
 ISTJs also have an elevated Judging Preference and typically like to make this decision and then move on to what may follow.
 They generally do not like to have things up in the air.
 However, as an Introverted-Judging Personality Type, an ISTJ will probably spend a lot of time researching and reflecting before reaching a final decision.
 This may be due to the reality that they often stick with a decision once it’s been made.
-However, generally an ISTJ will weigh these alternative options on their own and may surprise their close friends and family when they choose to make the information public.
+However, generally, an ISTJ will weigh these alternative options on their own and may surprise their close friends and family when they choose to make the information public.

 Taking a college major assessment can help with the process greatly.
-ISTJs often have a strong preference for fields where their attention to details is appreciated, and they are less likely to choose majors that focus on conceptual fields or areas that lack routine and focus.
+ISTJs often have a strong preference for fields where their attention to detail is appreciated, and they are less likely to choose majors that focus on conceptual fields or areas that lack routine and focus.
 An ISTJ is likely to choose a major such as:

 - Management/Business